smithy-lang/smithy/docs/source-1.0/spec/core/model-validation.rst

 -----------------

 A ``messageTemplate`` is used to create more granular error messages.
-The template consists of literal spans and :token:`selector context value <selectors:selector_context_value>` templates (for example, ``@{id}``).
+The template consists of literal spans and :token:`selector context value <selectors:SelectorContextValue>` templates (for example, ``@{id}``).
 A selector context value MAY be escaped by placing a ``@`` before a ``@`` character (for example, ``@@`` expands to ``@``). ``@`` characters in the message template that are not escaped MUST